-- Select MAX or 3/4 mode and open the liftgate. - 2.
-Stop the liftgate movement at the desired height by pressing any liftgate switch.
-Manually adjust the liftgate position if needed - 3.
-Press and hold on the liftgate next to the latch until the turn signals flash and a beep sounds to indicate that the new setting is recorded.
+- 1. Select MAX or 3/4 mode and open the liftgate. - Stop the liftgate movement at the desired height by pressing any liftgate switch.
+Manually adjust the liftgate position if needed.

 When power opened with the 3/4 mode selected, the liftgate stops at the new set position.